-24. The next slide illustrates how genes and environment influence complex disease traits like type 2 diabetes.
-Show the slide without the animation and make sure that students understand the label, and x and y axes, and what a distribution curve is.
-Ask the first two questions, below, before advancing the animation.
+24. The next slide illustrates how a variation in genes can influence complex disease traits like type 2 diabetes.
+Discuss the slide and make sure that students understand the label, and x and y axes, and what a distribution curve is before asking the questions below.